 The fact that the SAX count cannot increase proves that any game with negative effective slack cannot be solved.
 This is 5 out of 17 problems in Table 1.
-The remaining 12 problems are all solvable.
-See [7] for alternate proofs of some of the unsolvable cases.
+The remaining 12 problems are all solvable7.
+Schwartz and Ahlburg [5] give an alternate proof of some of the unsolvable cases.